FanatiQS/VerbalEyes-Scroll-Controller/README.md

 ## Configuration items
 * Keys are case sensitive
 * An empty line indicates configuration update is done, so sending an extra `\n` at the end leaves configuration mode
+* When calibrating the analog input with callow and calhigh, make sure to set sensitivity to 0 before to see fine details in the analog values

 | Type 				| Description |
 | ----------------- | -